euugenechou/rhea/README.md

 export RHEA_UEFI_PATH="$(brew --prefix qemu)/share/qemu/edk2-aarch64-code.fd"
 ```

-If you're on an Intel-based Mac, simply use UEFI blob designated for x86-64.
-If
+If you're on an Intel-based Mac, simply use the UEFI blob designated for x86-64.
-not on a Mac, the blobs will (probably) require some digging to locate.
+If not on a Mac, the blobs will (probably) require some digging to locate.

 ## Usage